 Trainers and speakers need the code they write to be predictable, re-runnable, and as fast as possible.
 Faking writes can be useful for speakers and teachers who want to be able to generate some statistics in SQL Server’s index dynamic management views or get some query execution plans into cache.
 The “faking” bit makes the code re-runnable, and usually a bit faster.
 For writes, it also reduces the risk of filling up your transaction log.

 I didn’t invent either of the techniques used below.
 Both patterns are very common and generic, and so simple that no origin is known.

 SQL Server counts inserts, updates, or deletes as happening even if it was rolled back.
 This seems kind of weird at first, but I think it actually makes sense.
 And hey, rollback is often slow and painful enough that why add on the overhead of updating the DMVs again?

-So if I want to simulate 6017 writes to this table in the SQLIndexWorkbook, I can use code like this:
+So if I want to simulate 6017 writes to this table in the SQLIndexWorkbook database (now renamed to BabbyNames), I can use code like this: